-The Environmental Protection Agency (EPA) issued a final rule regarding New Source Performance Standards on October 23, 2015 and the final Clean Power Plan (CPP) on August 3, 2015.
-The regulations relate to greenhouse gas emission guidelines for new and existing power plants.
-Executive Order 13783 required the EPA to review the final rule regarding New Source Performance Standards.
+The EPA issued a final rule regarding New Source Performance Standards on October 23, 2015.
+The rule relates to greenhouse gas emission guidelines for new and existing power plants.
+Executive Order 13783 also required the EPA to review this rule.

 As of March 30, 2017, all pending litigation was held in abeyance by the D.C.
 Circuit.
 On December 20, 2018, the EPA proposed revisions in-line with other regulations based on available control technology.
 The revisions removed carbon capture and sequestration for coal-fired units.